vanhuyz/CycleGAN-TensorFlow/README.md

 # CycleGAN-TensorFlow
-An implementation of CycleGan using TensorFlow (work in progess).
+An implementation of CycleGan using TensorFlow.

 Original paper: https://arxiv.org/abs/1703.10593

-## Some good results on test data
+## Results on test data

 ### apple -> orange